dwov/IoT_temperature_monitor/README.md

 <img src=Images/node-red-flow1.png>

 # Data presentation
-Describe the presentation part.
-How is the dashboard built?
-How long is the data preserved in the database?

-- Provide visual examples on how the dashboard looks.
-Pictures needed.
-- How often is data saved in the database.
-- *Explain your choice of database.
-- *Automation/triggers of the data.

 The visualization of data is done using Node-RED dashboard, which can be easily installed in Node-RED menu.

 My representation looks like this: